OData/v3ProtocolDocument/OData URL Conventions.markdown

 A type cast using the qualifiedEntityTypeName to a type containing the property is required in order to expand a navigation property defined on a derived type.

-The leftmost navigationPropertyName segment MUST identify a Navigation Property defined on the EntityType of the request or an EntityType derived from the EntityType of the request.
-Subsequent navigationPropertyName segments MUST identify Navigation Properties defined on the EntityType returned by the previous NavigationProperty or the EntityType introduced in the previous cast.
+The leftmost navigationPropertyName segment MUST identify a navigation property defined on the entity type of the request or an entity type derived from the entity type of the request.
+Subsequent navigationPropertyName segments MUST identify navigation properties defined on the entity type returned by the previous navigation property or the entity type introduced in the previous cast.

 Redundant expandClause rules on the same data service URI MAY be considered valid, but MUST NOT alter the meaning of the URI.

 ### 5.1.4 Select System Query Option ###
-The $select system query option allows clients to requests a limited set of information for each entity or ComplexType identified by the ResourcePath and other System Query Options like $filter, $top, $skip etc.
+The $select system query option allows clients to requests a limited set of information for each entity or complex type identified by the ResourcePath and other System Query Options like $filter, $top, $skip etc.
 The $select query option is often used in conjunction with the $expand query option, to first increase the scope of the resource graph returned ($expand) and then selectively prune that resource graph ($select).

 What follows is a snippet [OData ABNF][OData ABNF] that applies to the Select System Query Option: